Author: Mário Santiago de Carvalho

 The Roman Period (1573-1582)

 Perhaps it may be said that, without knowing it, King Sebastian’s decision would radically change the amplitude of Fonseca’s commentary on Aristotle’s Metaphysics.
 Fonseca duly acknowledges his debt towards the young King in 1577 by dedicating the first volume to him.
 What was supposed to be a short stay in Rome extended to almost ten fruitful years (1573-1582).
 Historian Gomes (1964: XXXI) says that during this period Fonseca came to Portugal in 1575 but, in our view, the section of the letter published in support of this claim, from Manuel Roiz to Everard Mercurian (March 29, 1575), does not corroborate it.
 Historian Santos (1955a: 465) reports that when Fonseca departed to Rome, he took with him Luis de Molina’s manuscripts.
 Allegedly, these were Molina’s philosophical texts prepared to integrate or even constitute the future Coimbra Jesuit Course, the manual that, as already said here, will be published mostly by Manuel de Góis instead.
 The superior general elected in 1573 to succeed Francis Borgia, the Belgian Everard Mercurian, appointed Pedro da Fonseca general assistant to the province of Portugal.
 Fonseca had then to live in Rome and his presence and competence could not pass unnoticed by his Jesuit companions and superiors.
 It seems that Pope Gregor XIII used to consult Fonseca on some Church matters (Carvalho 2001).
 One year before he definitively returns to Portugal, the fifth general, Claudio Acquaviva, appointed him (1581) to the twelve-member commission tasked with submitting a new version of the Ratio Studiorum.
 Historian Rodrigues (1938b: 19) doubts whether this commission ever produced anything.
 More important, however, is that during the ten years Fonseca spent in Rome, he could finally study more Greek codices of the Aristotelian text and other numerous sources.
 Here it is how an expert on Fonseca’s thought summarizes and focuses the Roman period of his life, mostly as the commentary on Metaphysics is concerned: “After revising the text and translating the first four books of Metaphysics, Fonseca was faced with the challenge of organizing the material over several volumes.
 He took the opportunity to participate in the programmatic discussions at the Roman College as required by his institutional position.
 In late 1577, five years after arriving in Rome and two years after his self-imposed deadline, the first volume of his commentary on Aristotle’s Metaphysics was published in Rome.
 In 1580, when Suárez went to Rome to teach theology at the Roman College, Fonseca bulky text represented a philosophical breakthrough that he was unable to ignore…” (Martins 2019: 330).
+The two Jesuits must have met in Rome and, during his stay in the city, Fonseca witnessed the construction of the new Roman college-university building.
 To sum up, the productivity of this fourth period in Fonseca’s life is indisputable, since he managed to publish with the highest possible editorial standards the first volume of his philosophical masterpiece.
 However, it seems that the Portuguese province was becoming more unsatisfied with Fonseca’s delay to his commitment toward the Coimbra Jesuit Course.
 The second edition of his Dialectical Institutions (1574) appeared in Coimbra but in the meantime, in February 1573, when Everard had not yet been elected, Jorge Serrão was insisting with Rome that Fonseca should return to conclude that course.
 Fonseca reacted positively reassuring his province that he intended to come back to see it concluded.
 He only definitively throws the towel in 1589, when the second volume of his commentary on Metaphysics is published in Rome.
 While Manuel Rodrigues comes back twice (1575 and 1576) over the possible publication of the existing glosses, Fonseca is surely overwhelmed by the working commentary, whose first volume will be concluded on August 23, 1577.
 The scenario was about to change.
 Two years later, the Portuguese province insisted asking Mercurian’s permission to publish the philosophical materials.
 One does not know the extension of these materials and the name of the Jesuits responsible for them.
 Before August 1, 1580, Sebastião de Morais was finally carrying with him the formal and long-expected authorisation, from Rome, but only after Acquaviva’s election (February 7, 1581), with Fonseca still in Rome, was the definitive authorisation issued for good.

 Fonseca, as “Lisbon benefactor”, and the take-over of the ‘Coimbra Jesuit Course’ by Góis (1582-1592)